-The Kansas City Royals, Harvesters Food Bank and Price Chopper teamed up to take on Second Harvest Heartland Food Bank and the Minnesota Twins in a friendly competition in an effort to fight hunger in our communities.
+The Kansas City Royals, Harvesters Food Bank and Price Chopper are stepping up to the plate this summer to help fight childhood hunger.

 The Royals partner with TeamSmile to host a free dental health education, screening, and treatment clinic at Kauffman Stadium for children associated with the Boys and Girls Clubs of Greater Kansas City.
 Kids receive free dental care in between games and healthy activities at The Little K.